 What they do

 Ship's officers serve in positions of authority on seafaring vessels, co-ordinating crew and directing the ship's operations.
-They liaise with the captain to determine the ship's movements, supervise the work undertaken by crew members, record the details of the ship's course, position and weather conditions in the log book, and handle any emergencies that arise onboard.
-Officers on passenger ships are responsible for the safety of passengers.
+They liaise with the captain to determine the ship's movements while using radar and satellite to navigate, they supervise the work undertaken by crew members, record the details of the ship's course, position and weather conditions in the logbook, and handle any emergencies that arise on board.
+Ship’s officers on passenger ships are responsible for the safety of passengers.
 On cargo ships they are responsible for ensuring the safety of cargo and the ship's structure, as well as for checking the navigation equipment.
 Ship's officers are required on ships that move in and out the eight major ports and eleven minor ports that operate along the coast of Western Australia.

 Ship's officers work on passenger liners and ferries, cargo and freight ships, other ships such as barges, fishing vessels and rescue boats, and special-purpose ships, such as those used for research purposes or as ice-breakers.
 They are required to work in all weather conditions, which may include rough seas.
 Whilst their ship is anchored or in port they usually work regular hours, although this may involve early mornings, but when they are at sea they usually work in shifts, which can include working nights, and on weekends and public holidays.